gerph/riscos64-status/README.md

 Absolutes and modules which are in the process of being created as C code may exist in both directories but may have incomplete implementations.

-The files within this repository have rudimentary tess applied to them;
+The files within this repository have rudimentary tests applied to them;
 we test absolute by trying to execute it (if we can) and each module by trying to load it.
 This is limited, but it proves that the components at least start.